kellpossible/blog/content/Adventures/028-SkiMountaineeringNewZealand.rst

 Conclusion
 ----------

-So, I don't know when I will next be back in New Zealand, perhaps it will be for the guides course entrance test in a few years!
+So, I don't know when I will next be back in New Zealand.
 I love this place, and the mountains are incredible, the people are friendly and adventurous.
 The hiking through the trees and rivers up to the snowline on some trips just adds to the overall feeling of wild, challenging adventure.
 There are still many ski objectives I'd like to try there, especially Mt Aspiring and Elie De Beaumont, maybe next